Separation oracle: Usage

 After making a cut, we construct a new, smaller ellipsoid, that contains the remaining region.
 It can be shown that this process converges to an approximate solution, in time polynomial in the required accuracy.

 Converting a weak oracle to a strong oracle

 Given a weak separation oracle for a polyhedron, it is possible to construct a strong separation oracle by a careful method of rounding, or by diophantine approximations.

-Relation to other oracles

-Membership oracle

-A membership oracle is a weaker variant of the separation oracle, which does not require the separating hyperplane.

-Formally, a strong membership oracle for K is an oracle that, given a vector y in Rn, returns one of the following:

-Assert that y is in K.